rohansaibuddhi/touchgrass/README.md

 - CSS broken on Firefox (Tailwind)
 - User profile is a static image, final deliverable will be pulling profile pic from Google
 - User profile data is also static, set in the database, final deliverable will pull it from Google

+## MVP Navigation

+Login using the following users:

+- chris@gmail.com
+- khanh@gmail.com

+Login to the app, allow location, click on Yes/ Yes Please Follow the instructions, for the MVP, you can upload any Google image that satisfies the image criteria The LLM will verify the image and your task will be complete!